jpedro/jpedro.github.io/.posts/postgres.md

 ## TL;DR

 Postgres feels like a Citroën, with a sleek design and full of  gadgetry.
-MySQL is just a truck that just keeps running and replicates better.
+MySQL is a truck that just keeps running and replicates better.

 ## The good